 Made Like Martha Review & Give-Away

-I’m sure you’ve all viewed my recent Facebook posts from my friend Katie’s new book, Made Like Martha: Good News for the Woman Who Gets Things Done, and surely you can see how much I enjoyed this read.
+Hopefully you’ve all viewed my recent Facebook posts from my friend Katie’s new book, Made Like Martha: Good News for the Woman Who Gets Things Done, and surely you can see how much I enjoyed this read.
 Getting this book in my hands and being a part of Katie’s launch team was such a fun blessing!

 Katie and I met last year at a Writer’s Conference – She Speaks by Proverbs 31 Ministries.
 (You can see my previous social media posts about what an amazing time this turned out to be!)
 Right away Katie and I seemed to gel, she fielded all of my crazy newbie questions with grace and ease though I’m quite certain I drove her insane.
 You’ve met me right?
 If not, you should be familiar with my incessant love for office supplies and “to do” lists (Top 5 #MadeLikeMartha Quote: “If she does something that was not on her to-do list, she jots it down on said list, just for the satisfaction of ticking it off.”
 Can I get an Amen?!).
 You may not know about my brilliant talent to rapid-fire text 101 questions and anxiously await the replies. #sorrynotsorry It was so special to have Katie guide me through my first big writer’s conference and learn about her book that was set to publish the next summer (right now!).

 In Made Like Martha, Katie shares real life truth about the purposeful way that Martha was created to serve and the confirmation that she (and the rest of us Modern Martha’s) are loved by God that makes no mistakes when it comes to His daughters.
 I recommend if you are a “Martha” gal, or even a “Mary”, you grab a copy.

 *Note: I was given an advanced copy of this book from the publisher.
 This post contains affiliate links.
 If you click and make a purchase I make a small commission that funds my blog and my family.